sysdiglabs/terraform-provider-sysdig/website/docs/r/sysdig_monitor_dashboard.md

 * `description` - (Optional) Description of the dashboard.

 * `public` - (Optional) Define if the dashboard can be accessible without requiring the user to be logged in.

+* `scope` - (Optional) Define the scope of the dashboard and variables for these metrics.

 * `panel` - (Required) At least 1 panel is required to define a Dashboard.

+### scope

+Dashboard scope defines what data is valid for aggregation and display within the dashboard.
+See more info about how to [use the scope in a PromQL query](https://docs.sysdig.com/en/using-promql.html#UUID-2314cf2d-3466-d7a5-142a-30a9e63053d0_UUID-8dfed5eb-8c48-8f94-4e3a-61b051fb9b440) in the official documentation.

+The following arguments are supported to configure a scope:

+* `metric` - (Required) Metric to scope by, common examples are `host.hostName`, `kubernetes.namespace.name` or `kubernetes.cluster.name`, but you can use all the Sysdig-supported values shown in the UI.
+Note that kubernetes-related values only appear when Sysdig detects Kubernetes metadata.

+* `comparator` - (Optional) Operator to relate the metric with some value.
+It is only required if the value to filter by is set, or the variable field is not set.
+Valid values are: `in`, `notIn`, `equals`, `notEquals`, `contains`, `notContains` and `startsWith`.

+* `value` - (Optional) List of values to filter by, if comparator is set.
+If the comparator is not `in` or `notIn` the list must contain only 1 value.

+* `variable` - (Optional) Assigns this metric to a value name and allows PromQL to reference it.

 ### panel